edraj/dmart/readme.md

   - flat-file data persistence on standard file-system.
 Using folders, clear and simple json format that is backed by json-schema, text and binary (media/documents) files.
   - Python 3.11 with emphasis on asyncio and type hinting
-  - FastAPI as the api micro-framework (based on our _curated_ fastapi skeleton).
+  - FastAPI as the api micro-framework (based on our _curated_ fastapi skeleton) and full leverage of Pydantic and OpenApi version 3.
   - Hypercorn (runner server)
   - Redis as the operational data store.
 With sepecific leverage of RediSearch RedisJSON modules.
   - Intensive json-based logging for easier insights.